Wisconsin Legislature Poised to Prohibit Local Employment Ordinances and Exempt Certain Employers From WFMLA

 Both pieces of legislation are being considered in the current legislative session.
 Given that Republicans control both chambers of the Wisconsin Legislature, as well as the governorship, and based on similar legislation previously passed under Governor Walker, passage of both bills seems likely.
 We will continue to monitor and update the status of both of these pieces of legislation and their effects on Wisconsin employers.

 Christopher Johnson is a shareholder in the Milwaukee office of Ogletree Deakins.
-For more than 25 years, Mr. Johnson has represented and counseled employers in all aspects of labor and employment law, including employment discrimination, restrictive covenant and non-compete litigation, employer best practices, family and medical leave issues, workplace safety, and wage and hour disputes.
-Mr. Johnson has extensive litigation experience in all forums, from state and federal courts to...
+For more than 25 years, Chris has represented and counseled employers in all aspects of labor and employment law, including employment discrimination, restrictive covenant and non-compete litigation, employer best practices, family and medical leave issues, workplace accommodations, workplace safety, and wage and hour disputes.
+Mr. Johnson has extensive litigation experience in all forums, from state and federal...

 Keith E. Kopplin’s practice focuses on employment litigation and employment law matters.
 Keith assists clients in resolving wage and hour class and collective actions, defending employment discrimination claims, responding to government audits, and improving workplace policies and procedures.
 He also provides day-to-day counseling to employers regarding a wide range of human resource matters including discipline and discharge decisions, the Wisconsin and federal Family and Medical Leave...